 - Become a member of the Mountain View Club (dues are required except for military widows/widowers, lifetime members, Honorary Enlisted/Officer, Non-local Reservists, and disabled veterans).

 - Pay Coronado Thunderbird annual dues (January through December).

 - Obtain access to Kirtland Air Force Base.

-All Coronado Thunderbirds members are required to be members of the Kirtland Air Force Base (KAFB) Mountain View Club (MVC).
+All Coronado Thunderbirds members are required to be members of the Kirtland Air Force Base (KAFB) Mountain View Club (MVC), which is an official Air Force Club.
 Joining the MVC via myairforcelife.com will start the process for you to pay your MVC dues.
 See Join the Coronado Thunderbirds and the Mountain View Club.

 Air Force Club (Mountain View Club) Membership Dues Rates

 There is a monthly rate of $15.00 per a single Coronado Thunderbird member or family unit (member and spouse/significant other) UNLESS one or both family unit members are military associated.
 In that case, the military associated members must pay per month using the appropriate classification.
 Once again, we are waiting for clarification on the classifications.